CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/README.md

 As your fighters are NFT you can trade them as much as you want.

 You can even lend your imaginative fighters (NFTs) to other plaers anad earn interest on the fights they win when other players use them.

+### Bet on other peoples fights 💸 (to write) betting house

+Standy by time for betting before fight starts

+### Batch fights option so people wait but its cheaper

 </details>